improve-ai/swift-ranker/README.md

 By default, each decision is rewarded the total value of all events that occur within 48 hours of the decision.

-The reward assignment process is fully customizable in the Improve AI Gym for arbitrarily sophisticated reward assignment logic.
+Assuming a typical app where user retention and engagement are valuable, we recommend tracking all of your analytics events with the *DecisionTracker*.
+You can customize the rewards assignment logic later in the Improve AI Gym.

 ## Ranking and Scoring